 \section{Problem Formulation}

 The sampling region is a continuous two-dimensional area of interest $\mathcal{E} \subset \mathbb{R}^2$ with user-defined boundaries.
 The spatial sampling region is discretized into uniform grid cells, such that the $k^{th}$ robot's position $\robotloc$ can be represented by a pair of integers $\robotloc \in \mathbb{Z}^2$.
-Each grid-cell $(i,j)$ is assigned a prior score value $\rmap(i,j)$ of the data that can be sampled in that cell.
-We assume that a low-quality initial estimate of the phenomenon being sampled is known either through pilot surveys or satellite data and use this prior to initialize the grid-cell scores.
+Each grid cell $(i,j)$ is assigned a prior score value $\rmap(i,j)$ of the data that can be sampled in that cell.
+We assume that a low-quality initial estimate of the phenomenon being sampled is known either through pilot surveys or satellite data and use this prior to initialize the grid cell scores.

-The objective is to maximize the total accumulated score by all the $K$ robots, $J_{total}=\sum_{k=1}^{K} J_k$.
+The objective is to maximize the total accumulated score by all $K$ robots, $J_{total}=\sum_{k=1}^{K} J_k$.
 This in turn can be achieved by maximizing the accumulated score by each robot $J_k$.
 For brevity, we will use $J$ to indicate each robot's accumulated score.
-Thus the goal of individual robot is to maximize $J$ over a trajectory $\tau$ within a fixed amount of time $T$.
-We will specify each robot's behaviour using a parameterized policy.
+Thus, the goal of an individual robot is to maximize $J$ over a trajectory $\tau$ within a fixed amount of time $T$.
+We will specify each robot's behavior using a parameterized policy.
 This is a conditional probability distribution $\pi_{\vec{\theta}}(\vec{s},\vec{a}) = p(\vec{a}|\vec{s};\vec{\theta})$ that maps the current state $\vec{s}$ of the survey to a distribution over possible \emph{actions} $\vec{a}$.
 Our aim will be to automatically find good parameters $\vec{\theta}$, after which the policy can be deployed without additional training on sampling new environmental fields.